 2.2.
-The Catholic chaplain should utilize a Pastoral Council to assist him in providing for those in their care.
-Such councils are consultive and not deliberative.
-Given that the priest is assigned to care for the active duty population and their dependents the priest may restrict retiree representation on the pastoral council.
+The Catholic chaplain should utilize a Pastoral Council to assist him in providing for those in his care.
+Such councils are consultative and not deliberative.
+Given that the priest is assigned to care for the active-duty population and their dependents the priest may restrict retiree representation on the pastoral council.

 3. Primary place of the Blessed Sacrament in the life of Catholics.

 3.1.
 Catholics believe the Blessed Sacrament is the real presence of Jesus Christ in our midst.
 It is central to their spirituality.

 3.2.
 The Blessed Sacrament must be reserved on all installations, ships and hospitals that have a priest-chaplain assigned.
 Catholics have a right to access the Blessed Sacrament for their devotion and spiritual growth.
 When a Blessed Sacrament Room is authorized by regulations, it shall be for the exclusive use by the Catholic chaplain and faithful and for the reservation of the Blessed Sacrament.

 3.3.
 The Blessed Sacrament must be reserved in a safe, reverential, and known place (preferably a tabernacle in a small Blessed Sacrament Room/Chapel) under the exclusive care of the endorsed Catholic priest.
 This responsibility of safeguarding and care of the Sacrament must never be entrusted to any other person or non-Catholic chaplain under any condition.
 The priest is responsible and accountable for Extraordinary Ministers of Holy Communion (EMHC) who are trained and appointed to assist him in this responsibility.